-Delegates will hear major policy addresses by senators, Cabinet members, officials of the Departments of State and Defense, and leaders of other federal agencies.
-They will also participate in a meeting with a justice of the U.S. Supreme Court and the president of the United States.
-The William Randolph Hearst Foundation will pay all expenses for the week, including transportation, hotel, and meals.
+Thank you for your interest in the United States Senate Youth Program Hearst Scholarship opportunity.
+For 62 years the United States Senate Youth Program has tapped a vital reservoir of talent from America’s high schools.
+Delegates will hear major policy addresses by senators, cabinet members, officials of the Departments of State and Defense, leaders ofother federal agencies and senior members of the national media.
+Delegates also traditionally participate in a meeting with a justice of the U.S. Supreme Court and the president of the United States.
+Most speaking events include in-depth question and answer sessions.

 Two student delegates and a first and second alternate will be designated by the chief school officer from each state, the District of Columbia and DoDEA by December 1, 2023.
 They will meet their peers from across the nation, be immersed in a premier leadership experience, and receive a $10,000 undergraduate college scholarship in the name of the United States Senate.
 Through our partnership with you, the most outstanding young people in the country are encouraged to become leaders in government and public service.

 During Washington Week the students will attend briefings and meetings with several senators, the president of the United States, a justice of the Supreme Court, Cabinet secretaries, and an ambassador to the United States, other federal agency leaders and senior members of the national media.
 Each speaking event includes a substantial question and answer session allowing the students direct and personal interaction with the high-level leadership.
 While in D.C., the students also tour national monuments, memorials and historic sites.
 This in-depth exposure is precisely what fuels and sustains the students’ commitment to making a difference in their country, communities and schools.